 from the direction of travel.
 This is because you are stopping the air

 molecules from travelling backward, and are making them go down instead.

 The backward force you feel is equal to the upward force.

-force (the force resisting forward motion) is called drag, and it
+force (the force resisting forward motion) is called drag

 is easy to see that we cannot get lift without drag.
 We cannot change the